 There are many facts out there that we’ve all heard a million times e.g. ‘Bulls aren’t actually attracted to the colour red, they’re colour-blind and are attracted by the movement.’
 Yawn.

 Perhaps I’ve just developed a tolerance to facts so I have to keep using higher and higher grade facts to get that same rush of wonderment!

 Unlike some other facts websites, all of my facts are researched and cross-referenced.
-If you think any fact is wrong then please drop me a message or make a comment and include your sources.
+If you think any fact is wrong then please drop me a message using the Send your fact page and include your sources.

 - The 27 club is a myth – There’s no statistical evidence to suggest more musicians die at the age of 27

 - The tongue isn’t the strongest muscle in the human body

 World Info Zone

 How Stuff Works